Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 https://api.githubcopilot.com/mcp/

-Project scope creates a .mcp.json file — commit it to Git so your whole team gets the same MCP servers.
+Installing with --scope project creates a .mcp.json; commit it to Git and the whole team gets the same MCP servers.
+The default is local (just you, current project).

 # Add the server